-A printable glycemic index list of foods for weight management is currently being updated.
-Please check back soon.
-However, if you learn a few principles of low glycemic eating you will find that you can easily follow the low glycemic way of eating.
+A printable glycemic index list of foods for weight management can guide your food choices and menu planning.
+When you learn a few principles of low glycemic eating you will find that you can easily follow the low glycemic way of eating.

-all white foods including breads, pastries, muffins, doughnuts, bagels, biscuits, corn bread, croissant, baguettes, hamburger and hot dog buns, pancakes, cereals, crackers, cakes and tortillas.
+all white foods including breads, pastries, muffins, doughnuts, bagels, biscuits, corn bread, croissants, baguettes, hamburger and hot dog buns, pancakes, most commercial breakfast cereals, refined flour crackers, cakes and refined tortillas.

-all canned fruit, jams, jellies containing high fructose corn syrup and other high glycemic additives, most commercial brands peanut butter (use ones that contain only nuts,) soft drinks, box drinks and other commercial fruit drinks, sports drinks, gatorade.
+all canned fruit, jams, jellies containing high fructose corn syrup and other high glycemic additives, most commercial brands peanut butter (use ones that contain only nuts,) soft drinks, box drinks and other commercial fruit drinks, sports drinks, gatorade and fruit juices.

-white potatoes, white rice, processed foods in boxes, foods with sugar, high fructose corn syrup, frozen desserts, ice cream, candy, sugary snacks.
+white potatoes, potato chips, white rice, processed foods in boxes, any foods with added sugar, any foods with high fructose corn syrup, frozen desserts, ice cream, candy, sugary snacks.

-Let the low glycemic index list of foods guide your way of eating.
+Let the printable list of low glycemic foods guide your way of eating.
 Low glycemic foods are in their natural state.
 Plan your meals around fresh vegetables and fruits.
 Look at what's in season where you live if possible and let those foods dictate your menus for the week.
 They are foods for diabetic diets as well as to lose fat!

 Here are the reasons to be interested in the glycemic index list of foods as a way of eating for life.

-This is an amazing list of wonderful "side effects" just for eating the low glycemic way.
+This is an amazing list of wonderful "side effects" just for eating from the low glycemic food list above.

-According to the University of Sydney, NSW, Australia and Harvard University glycemic index experts, the benefits of eating low glycemically are many.
-Using the low gi food list, You will not only be slender but far healthier.
+According to the University of Sydney, NSW, Australia and Harvard University glycemic index experts, the benefits of eating low glycemic foods are many.

 lose and control your weight